- 02 July 2019

 Last September official staffing figures for the NHS shared by the BBC called it a ‘National Emergency’.

-Introduction - Overview of some of the factors behind the staffing crisis
+Some of the factors behind the staffing crisis

 The NHS Nursing salary is not considered to be enough.
 Our survey showed it is a major impediment to recruitment.